AREAS OF REPRESENTATION

 What does “American history and, in particular, 20th century American history” mean?
 For me, that means events or periods in history that are “turning points” for society.
 Does your subject represent one of those?
 Are you a known expert in the area?
 If you can answer yes to these questions, then you likely have something that will interest us.

-Now, on to European and/or British History (especially Middle Ages).
+Now, on to European and/or British history (especially Middle Ages).
 Again, focusing on “turning points” is good, and being an expert is great.
 But also, exploring a truly “new” fact is best.
-My old history professor, Richard W. Kaeuper, at the University of Rochester, once told the story of how he was in a dusty archive in the UK and came across what he believed to be a “new” fact.
+My old history professor once told the story of how he was in a dusty archive in the UK and came across what he believed to be a “new” fact.
 This was incredibly exciting for him, as it is every historian’s dream to find a fact that no one else has found.
 Alas, he subsequently found that someone else had found this fact before him.
 But, if you have found a new fact, or at least a new perspective or approach to an event or persons at this time in history, we’d like to know.

 Let’s face it, there’s quite a bit of information going back to WWII that remains classified.
 Some day, we may find that FDR really did know the Japanese were going to attack Pearl Harbor.
 What secrets may still be untold about the Cold War?
 Were POWs kept in Vietnam or shipped off to Russia for interrogation?
 What would the archives of the KGB tell us?

 Literally, military history or intelligence services history has to have this kind of impact.
 We’re not interested in the exploits of one unit on D-Day, though we might be interested in a unit history of the 442nd (if it hasn’t been done), given the cultural element of it being a Japanese unit fighting for America in WWII.
-That said, I remember reading THE LONG GRAY LINE and being fascinated.
+That said, I remember reading the Long Gray Line and being fascinated.
 But the West Point class featured in that book was clearly part of one of those “turning points” I’ve described above.
-It might be interesting to apply that approach to the Class of 2006.
-Where are they?
-In Iraq, one presumes.
-But what is their take on what’s happening?
+It might be interesting to apply that approach to the Class of 2006, most of whom probably ended up in Iraq.
+Where are they now?
 How did they feel as freshmen in 2002?
 Did they ever imagine that four years later they would graduate into a real, live shooting war?
 I suspect not.

 Last but not least, if you are going to send us a work of history, it needs to be written in an approachable style that will engage the lay reader.
 While we may do a deal now and then with an academic press, we’re more often doing them with large, trade houses, and as such your work should appeal well beyond a marketplace of students or professors.

-Publishers like to call this “armchair adventure,” because you get to sit at home in your comfy armchair and read about some other poor idiot who lost his life—or certainly risked it—on the high seas or below them.
-There have been more than a few such best-sellers and publishers—and therefore TZC—are looking for more.
+Publishers like to call this “armchair adventure,” because you get to sit at home in your comfy armchair and read about some poor idiot who lost his life—or certainly risked it.
+There have been more than a few such best-sellers, and publishers—and therefore we—are looking for more.
 So if you tried to sail around Cape Horn and got hijacked by pirates and left for dead on a deserted island, only to survive when you lashed together stale pretzels into a life raft, I’d like to hear from you.
-Or if you found yourself deep in an underwater cave, running out of air, facing off with a Great White, please let me know.
+Or if you found yourself deep in an underwater cave, running out of air, facing off with a great white shark, please let me know.

 Also, if you climbed a mountain and had to eat your climbing partner to survive, or raced to the North Pole and wrestled a polar bear along the way, I’m the agent for you.